pmem/pmdk/doc/libpmemobj.3.md

 TX_ADD(TOID o)
 ```

-  The `TX_ADD()` macro takes a “snapshot” of the entire object referenced by object handle `o` and saves it in the undo log.
+  The `TX_ADD()` macro takes a "snapshot" of the entire object referenced by object handle `o` and saves it in the undo log.
 The object size is determined from its `TYPE`.
 The application is then free to directly modify the object.
 In case of a failure or abort, all the changes within the object will be rolled-back.

 ```c
 TX_ADD_FIELD_DIRECT(TYPE *p, FIELD)